 1. Check Your Credit Score

-Your credit score might affect your approval for a credit card, so know what it is before you fill out a credit card application.
-This will save you time and also help you avoid getting an unnecessary ding on your credit report.
+Your credit score might affect your approval for a credit card, so know what your score is before you fill out a credit card application.
+Knowing your score will save you time and also help you avoid getting an unnecessary ding on your credit report.
 You can get a free credit score from different services online or you might get a free credit score from your credit card company as a perk of being a cardholder.

-Knowing what your credit score is will help you determine which cards are the best fit for you.
-You can still apply for a credit card with bad credit, though you will be limited in your choices.
-If you’re on the border between two scores, try to improve your score before you go through the application process.
+Knowing your credit score will also help you determine which cards are a good fit.
+You can still apply for a credit card with bad credit, though you’ll be limited in your choices.
+When your score is bordering the line between two score ranges, try to improve your score before you go through the application process.

 2. Improve Your Credit Score

 Once you know your credit score, you can determine if you’re ready to get a credit card or if you need to improve your score first.
-If you need to give your credit rating a boost, focus on paying off your debts.
-This will lower your credit utilization rate, which can impact up to 30 percent of your credit score.
+When your credit rating needs a boost, focus on paying off your debts first.
+Debt elimination will lower your credit utilization rate, which can impact up to 30 percent of your credit score.

 Your credit utilization rate is your total amount of debt divided by your total amount of available credit.
 For example, having $5,000 of debt and $10,000 in available credit puts your credit utilization rate at 50 percent, which is higher than the recommend total credit utilization rate of below 30 percent.
-Paying $2,500 off in debt would move your credit utilization rate to 25 percent, which could boost your overall credit score.
+Paying $2,500 off in debt would improve your credit utilization rate to 25 percent, which could boost your overall credit score.